AbishakeSrithar/OddsCheckerScraper/README.md

 **TODO**:\
 Figure out why it doesn't work on Windows.\
-Add support for other providers
+Add support for other providers.\
+Improve Authentication.